Replacing `browser-search` component with state in `browser-store`

 The integration of browser-search into Fenix and Firefox for Fire TV showed that the current API is not enough to satisfy all use cases.
 Some examples include:

-• SearchEngineManager initially only provided synchronous methods for accessing search engines.
+browser-searchby passing a customSearchEngineProvidertoSearchEngineManager.
+Everything else is left to the app.
+SearchEngineManagerinitially only provided synchronous methods for accessing search engines.
 Later asynchronous methods were added.
-The result is a hard to understand mix that can cause blocking I/O to happen on the wrong threads.
+The result is a hard to understand mix that can cause blocking I/O to happen on the wrong threads.- The

 Guide-level explanation